-Westminster Seminary California is a distinctively Christian community of scholars and expects its students and employees to conform to the standards of behavior set forth in Scripture and in the seminary's confessional statements.
-We cannot judge another's heart, and therefore we cannot judge the internal thoughts and attitudes which produce good or wicked actions.
-But we can and must take account of the external actions which Scripture praises or condemns.
+These Confessional Standards teach that authentic goodness is a state of the heart, the product of regeneration by God's Holy Spirit.
+We cannot judge another's heart, and therefore we cannot judge the internal thoughts and attitudes that produce good or wicked actions.
+But we can and must take account of the external actions that Scripture praises or condemns.

 Those whose actions violate these biblical and confessional standards may be subject to discipline (through due process described below) and, in cases of serious unrepentant or continued violations, may be required to leave the institution.

-There are lengthy statements following concerning the use of drugs and alcohol, sexual harassment, and plagiarism.
+There are lengthy statements, which follow, concerning the use of drugs and alcohol, sexual harassment, and plagiarism.
 Offenses defined by these policies are subject to discipline.
 Other offenses which violate our confessional standards and are therefore subject to discipline, with the possibility of expulsion include (but are not limited to) the following: participation in the occult, profane or blasphemous language, expressions of disrespect for others, contentiousness, divisiveness, slander, physical assault, unbiblical termination of pregnancy, sexual misconduct (including rape, incest, fornication, adultery, prurient use of pornography, lewd conduct, homosexual behavior), unrepentant divorce which was obtained on unbiblical grounds, lying, dishonesty (particularly violations of the honor system), disruptive behavior, theft, and damage to the property of others.
 Such discipline may also be brought against those who violate civil law, except in those rare cases where the civil law contradicts the Scriptures.